 CFS announces food safety report for February

 The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (March 31) released the findings of its food safety report for last month.
-The results of about 9 200 food samples tested were found to be satisfactory except for four unsatisfactory samples which were announced earlier.
-The overall satisfactory rate was 99.9 per cent.
+The results of about 2 800 food samples tested were satisfactory except for three samples that were announced earlier.
+The overall satisfactory rate was about 99.9 per cent.

-A CFS spokesman said about 900 food samples were collected for microbiological tests, some 1 600 samples were taken for chemical tests and the remaining 6 700 (including about 6 400 taken from food imported from Japan) were collected to test radiation levels.
+A CFS spokesman said about 400 food samples were collected for microbiological tests, and about 2,400 samples were taken for chemical and radiation level tests.

-The samples comprised about 2 400 samples of vegetables and fruit and their products; 500 samples of meat and poultry and their products; 1 400 samples of aquatic and related products; 400 samples of milk, milk products and frozen confections; 400 samples of cereals, grains and their products; and 4 100 samples of other food commodities (including beverages, bakery products and snacks).
+The samples comprised about 1 600 samples of vegetables and fruit and their products; about 200 samples of cereals, grains and their products; about 200 samples of meat and poultry and their products; about 300 samples of milk, milk products and frozen confections; about 300 samples of aquatic and related products; and about 200 samples of other food commodities (including beverages, bakery products and snacks).

 The CFS has taken follow-up action on the unsatisfactory samples including informing the vendors concerned of the test results, instructing them to stop selling the affected food items and tracing the sources of the food items in question.